BeanShaped/beanshaped.github.io/README.md

 ## Overview
-This document contains the links to all portfolio projects.
+This is a directory containing links to all portfolio projects.

+#

 ### HDB Resale Price Prediction
 #### Building an Automatic Valuation Machine for HDB Flats & Analysing Pricing Factors (Python, HTML, CSS, JavaScript)